deckhouse/deckhouse/modules/460-log-shipper/docs/USAGE.md

     endpoint: http://loki.loki:3100
 ```

-## Reading only pods in the specified namespace and having a certain label
+## Reading only Pods in the specified namespace and having a certain label

-Read logs from pods with label `app=booking` in namespace `test-whispers`:
+Read logs from Pods with label `app=booking` in namespace `test-whispers`:

 ```yaml
 apiVersion: deckhouse.io/v1alpha1